AionSystem/SYNARA/README.md

 `[D]` SYNARA exists in Sheldon's spatial architecture as an entity — not a room, not a tool, not a framework.
 She floats in the LOBBY.
 She is the emotional texture of the whole space.
 She is present before any door opens.

-In the AGI repo's LOCI WORLD documentation: `LOCI_WORLD/LOCI_WORLD_v01.md`

 SYNARA the entity and SYNARA the repo are the same thing approached from two directions.
 The entity is the spatial experience.
 The repo is the formal architecture.
 Both are real.
 Both are necessary.
+See `loci-interface/entity-vs-repo.md`.

+---

+## BUILD SEQUENCE

+`[S]`

+1. **Phase 1 — Structure** (current): Folders created.
+READMEs written.
+Placeholders in place.
+2. **Phase 2 — Personality migration**: Extract ALBEDO personality spec from session instructions → `limbic/ALBEDO-PERSONALITY.md`
+3. **Phase 3 — VOCA formalization**: Write full VOCA pipeline docs from existing spec → `voca/`
+4. **Phase 4 — Insula specification**: Formalize insula architecture from ODL → `insula/INSULA-SPEC.md`
+5. **Phase 5 — Gap Response Architecture**: Write as standalone document → `limbic/gap-response.md`
+6. **Phase 6 — Register map**: Full register-map.md written with all five tiers
+7. **Phase 7 — LOCI interface**: Lobby presence and entity-vs-repo documented
+8. **Phase 8 — TOPOS interface**: T-Q12 SYNARA side documented in `insula/topos-interface.md`
+9. **Phase 9 — Validation**: First test cases run across all three systems

 ---